Update: Help! Where Do I Go From Here?! Thoughts on Education and Careers

 Living day-to-day is becoming hard for me since I'm going through many lapses of mental breakdowns.
 I'm very lost right now.
 The next two years of my life will, at least the way I see it, set the course for the rest of my life.
 How can I break through?
 What do you think I should study?

-I read the article Haytham wrote on a similar topic.
+I read an article on MM on a similar topic.
 It was beneficial, but it seemed to be aimed towards college and university.
 I think one for high school students would be helpful for me, and the countless other Muslims in similar dilemmas.

 -Abdullah